 The institution has 2 BoS members (Dr. Siddiqui R S in Urdu and Dr. Lakhe A R in Home Science) representing the college at university level.
-The syllabus designed by the University is discussed in the department and any changes or inclusion along with new courses is communicated to the BOS through the representative members of the college The institution prepares the academic calendar for effective implementation of the curricula according to the university academic calendar.
-Regular tests, assignments, seminars, group discussions, practical are conducted for effective implementation of the curricula.
+The institution prepares the academic calendar for effective implementation of the curriculum according to the university academic calendar.
+Regular tests, assignments, seminars, group discussions, and practicals are conducted for effective implementation of the curriculum.
 Apart from the traditional teaching method, the teachers use ICT based material.
-Welcome Programme for the newcomers is arranged to introduce them overall academic activities Continuous Assessment is carried out at institutional level as per the university norms.
-The head of the institution regularly monitors and reviews the teaching-learning process for effective implementation of the curricula.
+A welcome programme for the newcomers is arranged to introduce them to overall academic activities.
+Continuous Assessment is carried out at the institutional level as per the university norms.